edent/PythonPals/Divine a Date.md

 "Oh sweetie," said Poppy, "I hate to say this, but you're sounding like a right stereotypical teenager!"

 Penny cracked half a smile and blew her nose.
 "I know," she said "But it's true.
-What _can't_ I date him?"
+Why _can't_ I date him?"

 Poppy sighed.
 Penny's mum Ada had banned her from seeing this boy - and it was causing no end of bother.